 What happens when multiple neurons wire together?
 Every input of information, intentional or otherwise, causes a receptor neuron to fire.
 Each time a neuron fires, it reshapes and strengthens the axon connection and the neural bond.
-The more repetitions, the more neurons are impacted, creating multiple connections between receptor, sensory, and relay neurons, attracting other neurons.
+Repeated neural input creates multiple connections between receptor, sensory, and relay neurons, attracting other neurons.
 An increase in learning efficacy arises from the sensory neuron’s repeated and persistent stimulation of the postsynaptic cell.
 Postsynaptic neurons multiply, amplifying the positive or negative energy of the information.
-The activity of the axon pathway is heightened, prompting the synapses to increase and accelerate the release of hormones that generate the commitment, persistence, and perseverance useful to recovery or the pursuit of personal goals and objectives.
+Energy is the size, amount, or degree of that which passes from one atom to another.
+The activity of the axon pathway heightens, prompting the synapses to increase and accelerate the release of hormones that generate the commitment, persistence, and perseverance useful to recovery or the pursuit of personal goals and objectives.

 The consequence of DRNI over an extended period is obvious.
 Multiple firings substantially accelerate and consolidate learning.
 In addition, DRNI activates long-term potentiation, which increases the strength of the nerve impulses along the connecting pathways, generating more energy.
 Deliberate, repetitive, neural information generates higher levels of BDNF (brain-derived neurotrophic factors) proteins associated with improved cognitive functioning, mental health, and memory.